OctopusDeploy/blog/blog/2022-10/2022-state-of-devops-report/index.md

 As always, the latest Accelerate State of DevOps Report contains new insights, and you'll find several changes in [this year's report](https://cloud.google.com/devops/state-of-devops/).

-One of the headlines is that the biggest predictor for security practices is cultural, not technical.
-You're more likely to adopt appropriate security practices if your team has a high-trust/low-blame culture.
+One of the headlines is that one of the biggest predictors for security practices is cultural, not technical.
+An organization is more likely to adopt appropriate security practices if it has a high-trust/low-blame culture.
 These practices increase software delivery and operational performance and reduce burnout.

-> It's more obvious than ever that organizational culture
-> and modern development processes are the best place to start for
-> organizations looking to improve their security posture.
->
-> <cite>Claire Peters, Google Cloud</cite>
+> "This year’s Accelerate State of DevOps report dug deep on security, and found that the biggest predictor of an organization's application-development security practices was cultural, not technical” said Claire Peters, DORA Research Lead, Google Cloud.
+“With security top of mind for every organization, we found that teams with high trust and low-blame cultures focused on performance were significantly more likely to successfully adopt effective security practices.
+It’s more obvious than ever that organizational culture and modern development processes are the best place to start for organizations looking to improve their security posture."

 There are also insights for: